MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users:

-- Semi-Annual Channel: Provides users with new features of Office every six months, in January and July
+- Semi-Annual Channel: Provides users with new features of Office every six months, in January and July.

 - Semi-Annual Channel (Targeted): Provides users the opportunity to test the next Semi-Annual Channel.
 Releases every six months in March and September, four months ahead of the Semi-Annual Channel.

 - Monthly Channel: Provides users with the newest features of Office as soon as they're available.

+All the channels will receive updates for security and critical non-security isuses when needed.
+These updates usually occur on the second Tuesday of the month.

 Which users should get which update channel depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test.
 To ensure you can test new updates to Office before deploying them to your entire organization, we recommend deploying two update channels: